sheminusminus/avatarcreator/README.md

 # avatarcreator
-create your avatar (uses ReactJS and SVG)
+create your avatar (uses reactjs and svg paths)